Reparations

 Conversations about reparations have been happening since the end of slavery.
 There must be multiple paths to reparations because Black people are not all the same.
 Our partner Equity and Transformation (EAT), are working on reparations for the War on Drugs.
 We encourage all Black people to imagine what reparations for slavery, and the systems predicated upon slavery, might look like for their communities.

-BlackRoots Alliance plans to host "Reparations Community Conversations" all over Chicago.
+BlackRoots Alliance hosts "Reparations Community Conversations" all over Chicago.
 These are opportunities for new relationships to form and discussions to be had about individual and collective liberation through the lens of reparations for chattel slavery and its legacies of systemic anti-Blackness.
 The goal of these events is to answer the question "What do reparations mean for Black people".
-We share our research and political framework on reparations followed by a panel then "table talks" where participants share their visions for reparations and create intimate space with one another to expand public discourse on this important systemic reform.
-If you have any additional questions or want more information please connect with our Director of Organizing, Lorne Runnels.
+Participants share their visions for reparations and create intimate space with one another to expand public discourse on this important systemic reform.
+If you have any additional questions or want more information please fill out the contact form and check "fight for reparations" so our Director of Organizing, Lorne Runnels, can reach out directly.

 Or sign in with email